-Probation is a trial period in which the student must improve or be withdrawn from the program.
+Probation is a trial period established in the probation contract in which the student must improve or be dismissed from the program.
 A probation report on the Corrective Action Form identifying objectives not met, how they were not met, and then another contract will be formulated explicitly stating expectations that must be followed during the probationary period.
 A meeting with the student and the Dean to discuss the probation and contract will be scheduled.
 All parties will then sign the form.